dcoates83/Azure-Sky-Ragdolls/pages/purchasing.md

           <h4>Socialization:</h4>
           <p>
-            Since our kittens are part of our home and get used to all the strange noises and sites most homes have.
-Nanny Sophia of course is constantly “on the job”.
+            Since our kittens are part of our home and get used to all the strange noises and sights that homes have.
+Nanny Sophia, of course is constantly “on the job”.
 Socialization before they are 2 months old is extremely important to having a well- balanced, happy cat.
           </p>